Ramseyous0109/ogs-mapping/README.md

 # ogs-mapping
 Code for the paper: OGS-Mapping: Object-level 3D Gaussian Splatting Mapping

-Code is expected to be released after the ICME 2025 conference
+Update: Code is expected to be released before 2025.10